adamripley98/nalda/README.md

 - [ ] All emails sent should be placed into `sendEmail.js`
 - [ ] Create a helper method file for image upload
 - [ ] Clear errors if resp.data.success
+- [ ] Change edit routes from post to put

 ## Other
 - [ ] Google Analytics